Comparing Western Energy Services (WEEEF) and Its Rivals

-Western Energy Services (OTCMKTS:WEEEF – Get Rating) is one of 40 publicly-traded companies in the “Drilling oil & gas wells” industry, but how does it contrast to its competitors?
-We will compare Western Energy Services to similar companies based on the strength of its dividends, institutional ownership, analyst recommendations, profitability, earnings, valuation and risk.
+Western Energy Services (OTCMKTS:WEEEF – Get Rating) is one of 40 publicly-traded companies in the “Drilling oil & gas wells” industry, but how does it contrast to its rivals?
+We will compare Western Energy Services to similar companies based on the strength of its profitability, risk, earnings, valuation, dividends, analyst recommendations and institutional ownership.

 Profitability

-This table compares Western Energy Services and its competitors’ net margins, return on equity and return on assets.
+This table compares Western Energy Services and its rivals’ net margins, return on equity and return on assets.

 |Net Margins